Spanish Placement Policy

 - An SAT II Spanish Subject Area Test score above 700

 - An IB score of 5 or higher

-- An SAT Spanish Subject Area Test score between 600-699 places you in a fourth-semester course (SPAN 212/227); and when completed, satisfies the College of Liberal Arts Foreign Language requirement and may count toward minor requirements.
+- An SAT Spanish Subject Area Test score between 600-699 places you in a fourth-semester course (SPAN 212/227); and when completed, satisfies the College of Liberal Arts Foreign Language requirement, and may count toward minor requirements.

 Students who have taken Spanish courses previously and who are not native/heritage speakers must take the Spanish Placement Exam.
-This placement exam score is a starting point and may be modified by the department in conjunction with the information on your high school transcript in regards to previous Spanish instruction.
+This placement exam score is a starting point and may be modified by the department in conjunction with the information on your high school transcript in regard to previous Spanish instruction.
 According to the modified score, they will be able to enroll for the specific Spanish course listed below.